 There’s a scene where John Henry takes an absolutely brutal beating without once defending himself, coming out of it bloodied and almost unconscious yet somehow radiating strength.
 It’s really something to behold.

 Then you have MICHAEL F*CKING WINCOTT.
 The moment I saw his face and heard that distinctive voice I flashed back on his other amazing performances (The Crow, Basquiat, Robin Hood: Prince of Thieves, The Three Musketeers, Romeo is Bleeding…).
 I didn’t even realize he was in Westworld, as the early-model host Old Bill who mans Anthony Hopkins’ basement bar.

 This guy has the most impressive ability to immerse in any role.
-It was a brief struggle to come up with words to describe him.
+It was a struggle to come up with words to even describe him.
 And being a normally word-vomity person, that’s really saying something.